I’ve seen successful SaaS applications online built on every single web programming language that I’ve ever heard of.

 4. Can You Scale It?

 Scaling both the product and the technical team are an important consideration.
 Maintaining a great SaaS application is easier with more conservative languages that introduce a lot of “safety nets” and intermediate layers, automated testing frameworks, easy to set up continuous integration environment, and so on.
 Other languages are great for rapid prototyping (and scalability) but could be more fragile without a very experienced team.

 Speaking of a team, being able to find the right talent as your solution grows is also an important point.
 There are banks that still use Fortran and COBOL for historical reasons, and choosing a language that’s in decline (or with a very limited pool of available developers, or extremely expensive ones) may be a factor for scaling your solution.

 This is, by no means, an extensive list of considerations for SaaS applications but it could present a brainstorming path for selecting the right programming language.

 Can You Build a SaaS in WordPress?

-Over the past several years we’ve built 7 Software as a Service products on top of WordPress.
+Over the past several years we’ve built 7 Software as a Service product on top of WordPress.
 I’ve presented several times and covered some of the problems that we’ve faced and our approach when building a WP-based SaaS.

 WordPress is a good solution for Software as a Service platforms that revolve around content, user management, and extensible capabilities or payment options.
-Given that WordPress now powers over 27% of the Internet, it’s been proven in terms of scalability and security, and provides a number of integrations with 3rd parties who aim for wider adoption, supporting commonly used platforms.
+Given that WordPress now powers over 27% of the Internet, it’s been proven in terms of scalability and security and provides a number of integrations with 3rd parties who aim for wider adoption, supporting commonly used platforms.

 If you can build a single site solution that can implement everything that your users need, you can easily extend that to a SaaS by providing different roles, capabilities, and subscription-based payment plans that provide different capabilities for your users (depending on your pricing table).